jyutzler/Bridge-Systems/system.md

 Opener may sign off at the three level if the opening was light.

 ### Jump Shifts
-#### Weak Jump Shift
-A jump shift in the other major shows a weak hand (less than invitational values) and 6+ cards.
-Opener must pass without good support.
+#### No-fit Jumps
+Unless otherwise specified, a jump shift shows a decent hand (usually 9-11 HCP) and good suit (usually 6+ cards) and no fit for opener (two small at most).

 1♠
-   * 3♥: weak
+   * 3♣, 3♦, 3♥: no-fit jump

-To show an invitational hand in the other major or a minor, bid 1NT and then jump or reverse.
+To show a weaker hand, bid 1NT and attempt to sign off.

-1♠ — 1NT — 2♦
+1♠ - 1NT; 2♦
-   * 3♣, 3♦, 3♥: invitational

-With a weak hand and a minor, you must pass if you have a singleton or void in opener's suit.
-With a doubleton, you can bid 1NT and pass, correct, or sign off in opener's suit.
+   * 2♥, 3♣: sign-off

 ## Minor Openings - See other document
 ### Opener Strong Rebids Over a Major
+### Opener 2NT Rebid
+When opener's rebid (jump or otherwise) shows a stronger-than-1NT opening (17 or 18-19 HCP), the following structure applies:

+#### 1♦ - 1M; 2NT (similar structure for other combinations)

+   * pass: weak hand, 4-card suit
+   * 3♣: relay - opener must bid 3♦
+      * pass, 3♥, 3♠: to play
+      * 3NT: slam interest with secondary support in opener's suit
+   * 3♦: artificial checkback for unbid major or secondary support (up the line)
+   * 3♥, 3♠: Natural, GF
+   * 3NT/4NT/5NT/6NT: natural (signoff/quantitative/pick-a-slam/signoff)
+   * 4♣: Gerber
+   * 4♦, 4♥: Transfer (if logical)
+   * raise to 4: 6+ cards, signoff

 ### Opener Jump Shift
 After a 1/1 or 1NT/1 bid, a jump shift shows 19+ total points and an unbalanced hand.
 Usually it shows 5+ cards in the first suit and 4+ in the second suit,